Interim President Katia Passerini shared her faith journey at the Center for Catholic Studies’ monthly student-faculty coffeehouse.

 Center Sponsored Scholarships

 Several academic scholarships are available for students whose major or minor is in Catholic Studies.
-For more information about the criteria and how to apply »
+Find out more information about the criteria and how to apply »